Beaufort Arms Hotel, Monmouth

-The Beaufort Arms Hotel, Agincourt Square, Monmouth, Monmouthshire, south-east Wales is a former coaching inn dating from the early eighteenth century, though the frontage may have been modified by the prolific early Victorian architect George Vaughan Maddox in the 1830s.
-A stone cornice on the central block still carries the inscription "The Beaufort Arms".
-It is a Grade II* listed building as of 27 June 1952.
-It is one of 24 buildings on the Monmouth Heritage Trail.
+The Beaufort Arms Hotel, in Agincourt Square in the town of Monmouth, south-east Wales is a former coaching inn dating from the early eighteenth century.
+The frontage was modified in the 1830s, possibly by the prolific early Victorian architect George Vaughan Maddox.
+A stone cornice on the central block carries the inscription "The Beaufort Arms".
+A Grade II* listed building, it features in the Monmouth Heritage Trail.
+In the 20th century, the building was converted to residential apartments.